vygr/ChrysaLisp/docs/TAOS.md

 format).
 A Control object template only holds the text names of its constituent components, not the actual code.
-As a Control object is created, the kernel checks to see if the tools which the components reference are already available in memory, and if they are, simply points to them.
+As a Control object is created, the kernel checks to see if the tools which the components reference are already available in memory, and if they are, simply path to them.
 Only if an object is not present will it be loaded from disk and be made process-ready.
 So all Taos objects can be multi-threaded.
 You will never have two copies of the same object in the same memory space, unless you specifically request it (See